 Trail is open, but muddy in places and may still be snow-covered at higher elevation.
 Please avoid using muddy trails to prevent damage.

 How did Apricot Crisp get its name?
-The trail was originally designed and slated to be built last fall, connecting the Horse Lake bed to an old apricot orchard higher up in the property.
+The trail was originally designed and slated to be built in the fall of 2012, connecting the Horse Lake bed to an old apricot orchard higher up in the property.
 It was going to be a mellow, fun, smooth trail--and so the name was Apricot Smoothie.
-But when the fires came through in September, the orchard and many other areas were scorched, and building the trail was put off.
+But when the fires came through in September of that year, the orchard and many other areas were scorched, and building the trail was postponed until spring of 2013.
 It seemed appropriate to change the name to Apricot Crisp!

 Length: 1.8 miles